dmfay/massive-js/docs/persistence.md

   // an array containing both newly-inserted tests
 });
 ```

+Records in the array may omit keys if the database default value is intended; however, fields having `NOT NULL` constraints must be included or the insert will fail.

 [Query options](/options) for `INSERT` statements and results processing may be used with `insert`: